-Then I went to look for affordable transient inn or lodging houses but realized there is a transient located right outside the terminal that costs P100 per night.
+Then I went to look for affordable transient inn or lodging houses but realized there is a transient located right across the terminal that costs P100 per night.
 This is consist of a simple room with foam and fan so you can save a lot on your whole adventure.
 This is perfect for backpackers like me.

 And It is open 24 Hours!!
 So I decided this is perfect!

-People on Cagayan are so warm with the tourits.
+People on Cagayan are so warm with the tourists.
 You can easily approach anyone and find your way through the destinations.
 If you prefer to have a guide, you can always contact *TRAVEL AGENCIES* to give you a tour around Cagayan de Oro famous tourist attractions.

 Apart for that, you can also have a dose of Cagayan City nightlife by going to the Divisoria and the parks (as mentioned on above) but it won’t be complete if you don’t eat out or do some bar hopping.

 Here are the following bars and restaurants that is perfect for night owls like you!

 The Ayala Centrio Mall has lots of restaurants you can choose from.
 From seafood to all meat, from American to local delicacies you got it here.
 You can also dine right at their lower ground floor which has an outdoor/park-like theme where there are trees with lights hanging on them that is perfect for romantic candle light dinners.
 This I recommend to people with taste in extravagant food.